 “The supply and delivery of water is vital to every thriving community and it is absolutely fascinating.
 Ensuring the supply and delivery of water for future generations is not for the faint of heart – it is not for anyone satisfied with the status quo.”

-In line with this sentiment, CAW embodies a spirit of doing things differently, channelling both creativity and innovation into improving and safeguarding Arkansas’ water supply for future generations.
+In line with this sentiment, Central Arkansas Water embodies a spirit of doing things differently, channelling both creativity and innovation into improving and safeguarding Arkansas’ water supply for future generations.

 “At CAW, we know that innovation includes taking an idea that’s implemented in one context and exploring if we can beneficially mold that for our context,” Bohannon comments.